kent-hervey/Animals-Spring/RemainingFeatures.md

 - [ ] Add a global properties file  Configurations https://mkyong.com/spring-boot/spring-boot-configurationproperties-example/
 - [ ] Add logger with logging..simple implementation complete 11/12/2023
 - [ ] Investigate having updated animals list written back to the json file (see below)
+- [ ] change repository so if the new json file cannot be found, it will use originalSeedData.json in resources
 - [ ] Add a kind for each animal..a new field in the json file ... each animal will show its kind and its personal name
 - [ ] Add modifiedDate
 - [ ] Add handler methods/endpoints that yield metadata such as number of animals, average age...etc